-Provisions for risks (Note 19)
+Provisions for risks (Note 20)

-Grupo Mateus is party to judicial and administrative, civil, tax and labor proceedings, for which Management estimates the amounts involved, discloses them and makes a provision for cases it rates as a probable defeat.
+The Company is party to judicial and administrative, civil, tax and labor proceedings, for which Management estimates the amounts involved, discloses them and makes a provision for cases it rates as a probable defeat.

-This area remained the focus of our audit due to its materiality, complexity, subjective nature and critical judgments exercised by management to determine the chance of defeat assigned to each case, the measurement and definition of the recognition and/or disclosure of a provision.
-Changes in these assessments and/or judgments could have material impacts on the Group's combined financial statements.
+This area remains the focus of our audit due to its materiality, complexity, subjective nature and critical judgments exercised by management to determine the chance of defeat assigned to each case, the measurement and definition of the recognition and/or disclosure of a provision.
+Changes in these assessments and/or judgments could have material impacts on the Company's financial statements.